 The heat involved in forging results in extremely hard components.
 Sometimes this is a good thing; other times it’s a recipe for failure.
 High hardness is great for parts that need to resist denting and scratching.
 But with hardness comes brittleness – high-hardness components have low impact resistance, making them a danger for some transportation projects.

 - Landing gear

-There’s a decision to be made — doing it yourself vs. using a contract roll former.
+After weighing the options and deciding roll forming is right for your project, another decision needs to be made: doing it yourself vs. using a contract roll former.

 That’s not to say you can’t do it.
 Your level of success just depends on your specific operations, needs, and goals.

 - Having a new-equipment manufacturer design and install a turnkey custom roll forming machine

 - Outsourcing to an experienced roll former

 Three factors should influence which path you take:

 - In-house inventory management vs. vendor delivery